peacelovingng/data-science-portfolio/README.md

 PDF documents were parsed and certain key terms are extracted relating to health and safety.

 ### Data Analysis and Visualization
-A mini-project completed to clean geographical data and merge with data obntained from The Indian Health Service.
+A mini-project completed to clean and normalize U.S. Geological Survey (USGS) data and merge with data obtained from The Indian Health Service.
+The purpose of this project is to demonstrate data wrangling that is typical before analysis.